MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-displayname.md

 | [Properties](element-properties.md) | Defines additional metadata about the package including attributes that describe how the package appears to users. |

 > [!NOTE]
-> You may get an error if the manifest elements DisplayName or Description contain characters disallowed by the Windows firewall; namely “|” and “all”, due to which Windows fails to create the AppContainer profile for the package .
+> You may get an error if the manifest elements DisplayName or Description contain characters disallowed by the Windows firewall; namely `|` and `all`, due to which Windows fails to create the AppContainer profile for the package .
 Use this reference for [troubleshooting](/windows/win32/appxpkg/troubleshooting) if you get an error.

 ## Remarks